 The availability and cost of engines used in the manufacture of our boats are especially critical.
-For fiscal 2016, we purchased all of the inboard engine packages for our MasterCraft brand boats from Ilmor.
-While we believe that our relationship with Ilmor is sufficient to provide the materials necessary to meet present production demand, there can be no assurance that it will continue or that the quantity or quality of the engines provided will be sufficient to meet our future needs, irrespective of whether we successfully implement our growth strategy.
-If we are required to replace Ilmor as our inboard engine supplier, it could cause a decrease in products available for sale or an increase in the cost of goods sold, either of which could adversely affect our business, financial condition, and results of operations.
-In addition to the risk of interruption of our engine supply, Ilmor could potentially exert significant bargaining power over price, quality, warranty claims, or other terms relating to the inboard engines we use.
+For fiscal 2018, we purchased all of the inboard engine packages for our MasterCraft brand boats from Ilmor.
+We also maintain a strong and long-standing relationship with our primary supplier of NauticStar engine packages, Yamaha.
+While we believe that our relationships with Ilmor and Yamaha are sufficient to provide the materials necessary to meet present production demand, there can be no assurance that these relationships will continue or that the quantity or quality of the engines provided will be sufficient to meet our future needs, irrespective of whether we successfully implement our growth strategy.
+If we are required to replace these suppliers, it could cause a decrease in products available for sale or an increase in the cost of goods sold, either of which could adversely affect our business, financial condition, and results of operations.
+In addition to the risk of interruption of our engine supply, Ilmor or Yamaha could potentially exert significant bargaining power over price, quality, warranty claims, or other terms relating to the inboard engines we use.
 We are required to purchase a minimum volume of engines from Ilmor annually or pay a penalty to Ilmor in order to maintain our exclusivity.
-While these minimums are significantly below our current volumes, there can be no assurance that we will continue to meet these minimums in the future.
+While these minimums are significantly below our current volumes, there can be no assurance that we will continue to meet these minimums in the future